The 13 toughest stretches of holes in golf

 Quail Hollow Club: Green Mile

 How about this for a finish: A 508-yard par 4 whose green is guarded by a lake on the left and bunker on the right; a 220-yard par 3 with a peninsula green and sand in the front; a 493-yard, uphill par 4 with a creek running up the left and bunkers scattered throughout.
-The numbers back the description up, as the 16th, 17th and 18th ranked third, first and second in scoring difficulty at the Wells Fargo Championship in 2019.
+The numbers back the description up, as the 16th, 17th and 18th ranked 10th, second and first in scoring difficulty at the Wells Fargo Championship in 2021.

 Colonial Country Club: The Horrible Horseshoe